In your Region

 Oxbridge Student Conferences (Year 12)

 These events are aimed at Year 12 students who are studying for their A Levels (or equivalent) and are beginning to consider their options for study beyond sixth form.
 The conferences are designed as Open Days on the road, and bring experienced admissions staff, subject specialists and current students from the universities of Oxford and Cambridge to venues around the UK, and an online equivalent has been organised in 2022.
 These full day events provide up to date information about our courses, clearly outline the admissions process and provide students with the opportunity to hear first-hand how our current undergraduates find life at Oxford and Cambridge.
 Please ask your teacher about attending one of these events.

 Aim for Oxford (Year 12)

-Aim for Oxford is open to pupils entering Year 12 in state schools in the North East of England.
+Aim for Oxford is open to pupils entering Year 12 from state schools in the North East of England.

-Taking place both in the region and in Oxford, this is a two-year sustained contact programme, which will support disadvantaged, high-achieving state school students who may have experienced personal and educational disadvantage.
+Taking place both in the region and in Oxford, this is a two-year sustained contact programme, which supports high-achieving state school students who may have experienced personal and educational disadvantage.
 We hope that they will ultimately feel confident in making a strong application for, and then arriving at, Oxford.
-Selection for places will be on the basis of contextualised educational achievement at GCSE, together with indicators of social and educational disadvantage.
-Applications will open at the start of September and close in early November each year.
+Applications open at the start of September and close in early November each year.
 More information and application details can be found here.

-The Year 12 programme will include personalised Information, Advice and Guidance (IAG) support, opportunities to engage with University researchers and alumni, and a summer independent research task completed during a summer residential in Oxford (or online).
-The 4-night summer school in Oxford (including free travel, accommodation and meals), with taster tutorials, library and departmental visits, application support and guidance, admissions test preparation and undergraduate student mentors.
-Students completing Year 12 of the programme who go on to make applications to Oxford will progress to the Year 13 programme.
-This will include interview preparation workshops delivered in the North East, an academic support allowance for each offer-holder to support attainment and preparation for Oxford and a two-night transition visit.
+The Year 12 programme includes application skills workshops, opportunities to engage with University researchers and alumni, and an independent research task completed during a summer residential in Oxford (or online).
+The 4-night summer school in Oxford includes free travel, accommodation and meals, as well as taster tutorials, library and departmental visits, application support and guidance, admissions test preparation and undergraduate student mentors.
+Students who complete the first year of the programme and who go on to make applications to Oxford will continue to receive application skills workshops and Offer Holder support.

 OxNet Sunderland (Year 12)